-In cases where the other research funders do not mandate open access, or where the Trust has been clear lead funder on a piece of research, then we are willing to meet the full cost of the open access fee.
+In cases where the other research funders do not mandate open access, or where the Trust has been the lead funder on a piece of research, we are willing to meet the full cost of the open access fee.

 - Institutions must always ensure that Trust-funded authors are able to publish in their journal of choice, providing that journal is compliant with the Trust’s open access policy.
 For this reason, institutions should carefully consider and manage the level of APCs required, based on previous usage.
 To be clear, it would be unacceptable if an institution sought to limit any Trust-funded researcher’s choice of where to publish their work on the basis that they have unspent credits with a particular publisher.

 - Institutions must never enter into any deal that would compromise their ability to report transparently on the actual cost of the APC incurred for each Trust-funded research paper.

 - Only actual, incurred APCs can be claimed back from the Trust (note that our grants are paid quarterly in arrears).
 Funds held in a pre-payment account, but not yet used to meet the cost of an APC for a Trust-funded research paper, cannot be regarded as expenditure incurred against the grant.

 We recognise this is an emerging and fast moving area, and will keep this policy under review.

 If you have any queries about this policy, or how to comply, please email email@example.com.